rwbl/node-red-flow-notes/README.md

 	* Export all notes to a text file (with extention .exp) located in the notes folder
 	* Clear all notes

-The notes are stored in a single text file in JSON format, located as default in the folder: /home/pi/notes.json
+The notes are stored in a single text file in JSON format, located by default in the folder: /home/pi/notes.json

 Note: pi is the username used.

 The JSON format, is an array with note objects:
 ```
 [{},{}].